Renan04lima/e-commerce-microservice/README.md

     - [x] Should have a microservice responsible for billing
     - [x] Microservices must communicate using Apache Kafka

-- Version 2.0.0
+- Version 1.1.0
-    - [ ] Should use Serverless Framework instead of Express.js
+    - [x] Should have a microservice responsible for authentication
+    - [x] Should be possible register a user using AWS Cognito
-    - [ ] Should have authentication with AWS Cognito
+    - [x] Should be possible to do login using AWS Cognito

 <!-- GETTING STARTED -->
 ## Getting Started